Nursing and Healthcare Administration MSN

 Typical positions include front line and executive leadership in nursing and along service lines, project management, and quality assurance.
 In addition, students who complete this program have solid preparation for further education at the graduate level.

-The program will be offered as an online program with annual immersion sessions.
+The program is as an online program with annual immersion sessions.
 The immersion weekend gathering of the Nursing and Healthcare Administration cohort is designed to begin the socialization into the leadership community by establishing contacts with fellow students and guest speakers.
 The educational sessions will feature expert speakers who will discuss hot topics facing the nursing and healthcare administration leaders.

 Students complete the clinical practicums within their own geographical location.
 The Marcella Niehoff School of Nursing actively assists students in finding practicum placements.

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.

 Loyola University Chicago is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 Nursing Healthcare Administration Program Immersion Dates

 Loyola’s Nursing Healthcare Administration MSN program is offered as a mixed methodology which combines distance education with on-campus immersion sessions each year incorporating course work, seminars, and presentations.
 Below are the scheduled days for the next few years.